TechNottingham/Hack24-API/README.md

 ## Running the Server

-This API is written in TypeScript with an Express server using Mongoose for data storage in MongoDB.
+This API is written in TypeScript with [hapi.js](https://hapijs.com/) using Mongoose for data storage in MongoDB.

 ### Prerequisites